HeadHunter4621/HeadHunter4621.github.io/_posts/2025-11-14-lisatopian-cvvc-and-vcv.md

 This is the song I plan to cover once I make my voicebank:
 {% include video id="Lcsluv17qNU" provider="youtube" %}
 I'm very excited!
 L4MPLIGHT seems somewhat interested in it too, and I think that when I finish this I will give them the resources to create their own voicebank as well!

+Also tonight I am going to record a GrayGlish VB for Kouga, pray for me